 Table of Contents

-Motion tracking is one of the fundamental functions for augmented reality and environmental interaction.
-While providing this functionality, the motion tracking component can also supply input frame data to other features, combining both motion tracking and camera control capabilities.
+Motion tracking is one of the fundamental capabilities for augmented reality and environment interaction.
+While providing this functionality, the motion tracking component can supply input frame data to other features, integrating both motion tracking and camera control capabilities.

 The relationship between motion tracking and other EasyAR features mainly falls into the following scenarios: